We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Television (Full Length Episode) – 1992

 The first episode of Shortland Street starts with a pregnant woman being rushed to the clinic after an accident.
-Only the doctors are all missing.
-Visiting doctor Hone Ropata (Temuera Morrison), who is soon to join the team, makes the call to deliver the baby.
-Head nurse Carrie Burton (Lisa Crittenden) disagrees, and proceeds to mention that Dr Ropata is no longer in Guatemala.
-This first episode of the five night a week soap screened on 25 May 1992.
-It would go on to become New Zealand's longest running TV drama (but not our first soap — that was Close to Home).
+But the doctors are all missing.
+Visitor Hone Ropata (Temuera Morrison), who is soon to join the team at the clinic, makes the call to deliver the baby.
+Head nurse Carrie Burton (Lisa Crittenden) is not amused, and pronounces that Dr Ropata is no longer in Guatemala (see opening clip, if you can't wait for this legendary moment).
+This debut episode of the five night a week soap aired on 25 May 1992.
+It would go on to become New Zealand's longest-running TV drama.
+Read more about the show's birth here

 I tried to reason with him, but he just bulldozed over me and went ahead.
 You know the last thing I need is any more scandal.

-– Chief Nurse Carrie Burton (Lisa Crittenden) to clinic boss Michael McKenna (Paul Gittins), describing Doctor Ropata's insistence on delivering a baby
+– Chief Nurse Carrie Burton (Lisa Crittenden) describes Doctor Ropata's insistence on delivering a baby, to clinic boss Michael McKenna (Paul Gittins)